Canardoux/flutter_sound/doc/pages/the-tau-project/taudio.md

 The Taudio architecture is actually not yet fully designed.
 For information you can look to [The Flutter Sound Architecture](/architecture.html).

-Flutter Sound Architecture is complicate.
-It has been designed so that a port to other frameworks will be easy.
+Flutter Sound Architecture is ridiculously complicated.
+It was designed so that a port to other frameworks would be easy.
-Unfortunatly this complexity was not useful because Flutter Sound has never been ported elsewhere than:
+Unfortunatly this complexity was not useful because Flutter Sound has never been ported anywhere other than:

 - Flutter iOS
 - Flutter Android